 What Does Psychiatry Treat?

 Getting timely and appropriate help for a mental health issue can make a big difference.
-Psychiatrists and psychiatric nurse practitioners (NPs) can help you understand your symptoms and choose the best treatment option for your health goals whether that’s a referral for therapy and/or a medication or non-drug treatment like TMS.
+Psychiatrists and psychiatric nurse practitioners (NPs) can help you understand your symptoms and choose the best treatment option for your health goals whether that’s a referral for therapy and/or medication or non-drug treatment like TMS.

 Psychiatrists and psychiatric NPs are qualified to treat a wide range of conditions, including: